During a recent visit to South Africa my dad asked for help with his finances. What I thought was easy, turned out to be very difficult.

-However the biggest risk my father, and all of us face, is inflation as none of us know how long we will live.
-It is really quite frustrating not knowing this because it makes planning so difficult but knowing that may cause more problems than it solves…
+But the biggest risk my father, and all of us face, is inflation.
+Because we simply do not know how long we will live.
+It is frustrating not knowing this because it makes planning so difficult but knowing that may cause more problems than it solves.

-I am still doing research and will let you know what I will recommend.
+I am still doing research and will let you know what I recommend.

 In this week’s article I answer few questions I have received from subscribers.
 I hope some of the questions you may have is among them.